PapenfussLab/proteindj/README.md

 <img src="img/pipelineoverview.png" height="200">

 Due to the creative nature of protein design and the complexity of RFdiffusion there are many ways you can use ProteinDJ.
-To help with delineating this, we have created eight RFdiffusion modes for ProteinDJ.
+To help with delineating this, we have created design modes for ProteinDJ.
 Each mode is described in detail in our [Guide to Design Modes](docs/modes.md), but for now, here's a quick summary of each one with a simple illustration of each mode in action:

 - **monomer_denovo** – diffusion of new monomers from noise
 - **monomer_foldcond** – diffusion of new monomers with fold-conditioning on scaffolds/templates